DJ Tomekk

 Tomasz Kuklicz (born 11 October 1975), known professionally as DJ Tomekk, is a Polish-born German-based hip hop DJ and record producer.
 Rappers who have featured in his songs include Ice-T, Fatman Scoop, Khia, Xzibit, Fler, Sido, Kurupt, Lil' Kim, KRS-One, Torch, Afrob, Flavor Flav, and GZA.

-DJ Tomekk's debut album, Return of Hip Hop, was released in 2001, and was followed by Beat of Life Vol. 1 in 2003 and Numma Eyns ("Number One") in 2005.
+DJ Tomekk's debut album, Return of Hip Hop, was released in 2001, and was followed by Beat of Life Vol. 1 in 2003 and Numma Eyns ("Number One"; intentionally misspelled, in correct German "Nummer Eins") in 2005.

 Early life

 Tomekk was born in Kraków, Poland.
 His father was a Moroccan pianist and his mother a visual artist.
 At the age of 10, Tomekk met a DJ for the first time and was inspired by his work.
 That same year, his father emigrated to Germany and Tomekk followed him to West Berlin, where he lived in Berlin's Wedding district and attended the Diesterweg High School.
 His father died five years later.
 Tomekk lived in the children's home "Frohsinn" in Wedding from the age of 15 to 18.
 During this time he met the rapper Sido, five years his junior.
 Sido would later dedicate one of his songs to Tomekk.
 As a teenager, Tomekk got his own radio show on 98.8 KISS FM Berlin called "Boogie Down Berlin".
 At 17, he made his first recording contract with Stuff Records, and in 1991 released the single "OC featuring MC Mis One".